Monitoring for myotis in Happy Valley Forest

 It’s all part of a larger bat monitoring partnership between NCC and the Toronto Zoo.

-Throughout the past summer, bat power couple Jenna and Toby have been recording the echolocation calls of bats on and around NCC’s conservation lands in the Happy Valley Forest.
+Throughout the past summer, bat power couple Jenna and Toby have been recording the echolocation calls of bats on and around NCC’s conservation lands in Happy Valley Forest.
 With the season over and the monitoring equipment stored for the winter, it’s Toby’s job to analyze both the acoustic data and the capture data from the summer monitoring season.
 And so far the results look promising.

 “The acoustic recorders show a strong indication that we have endangered little brown bats in the Happy Valley and Pottageville area,” says Toby.
 In fact, one of the recorders shows the second largest amount of calls from the species this season throughout the Greater Toronto Area (GTA).